chipfucker/booru-abuse/wiki/Rule34/Client/index.md

 description: booru-abuse Rule34 client
 ---

 The `Client` object allows access to content on the site.
-It must be initialized with the proper credentials to function.
+It must be created with the proper credentials to function.

 # Description